Best Cash Back Credit Cards

 • 3% (min £3)

-The Platinum Cashback Everyday card from American Express is a great cashback card to consider for those who expect to spend less than £10,000 a year on the card.
-While it sports lower cashback rates than our top overall pick and its sister card, the Platinum Cashback card, the lack of annual fee makes it a surefire winner for smaller spenders.
-The Platinum Cashback Everyday card offers long-term cashback rates of 0.5% to 1%.
-As cashback comes in the form of statement credits, the card is a good choice for those desiring a simple rewards card.
+The Platinum Cashback Everyday card from American Express is a great cashback card option to consider for those who expect to spend less than £10,000 a year on the card.
+While it sports lower cashback rates than our top overall pick and its sister card, the Platinum Cashback card, the lack of annual fee likely makes it better value for smaller spenders.
+(In contrast, the paid card could deliver higher cashback rewards for larger spenders.)

 Cashback is not earned on cash advances, balance transfers, travellers' cheques, FX transactions, interest, any spending beyond your credit limit, charges for returned payments, late payment or referral charges and finance charges.